urbit/urbit.org/content/blog/iot.md

-Today we will review the prehistory of moons on Earth, give a snapshot of how moons are being utilized on Urbit in 2021, cover existing issues with consumer IoT and how Urbit resolves them, and speculate what the lunar locus of the Urbit ID address space may become in the future.
+Today we will review the prehistory of moons on Earth, give a snapshot of how moons are being utilized on Urbit in 2021, cover existing issues with consumer IoT and how Urbit resolves them, and speculate on what the lunar locus of the Urbit ID address space may become in the future.
 To keep the futurist scope limited, we primarily speculate on the usage of moons in (industrial) internet of things settings, especially with respect to agriculture, and how they may manifest as